mspnp/cloud-design-patterns/docs/leader-election.md

 # Leader Election

-Coordinate the actions performed by a collection of collaborating tasks in a distributed application by electing one as the leader that assumes responsibility for managing the others. <<RBC: Does this still work without all the "instances" in it?
-I left the one in the next sentence to reinforce the point.>> This can help to ensure that task instances don't conflict with each other, cause contention for shared resources, or inadvertently interfere with the work that other task instances are performing.
+Coordinate the actions performed by a collection of collaborating instances in a distributed application by electing one instance as the leader that assumes responsibility for managing the others.
+This can help to ensure that instances don't conflict with each other, cause contention for shared resources, or inadvertently interfere with the work that other instances are performing.

 ## Context and problem